 Rose is a famous and very beautiful flower; the rose flower is a symbol of love all over the world.
-In Greenhouse mostly dutch rose variety cultivated, Dutch rose has high demand in national and international markets.
-Therefore Dutch rose cultivation is increasing day by day also Indian government promoting dutch rose farming by providing the subsidy.
+In Greenhouse mostly Dutch Rose variety is cultivated, Dutch rose has high demand in national and international markets.
+Therefore Dutch rose cultivation is increasing day by day; also, the Indian government promotes Dutch rose farming by providing the subsidy.

-Direct sunlight affects dutch rose productivity the plant required bright light Hence dutch rose grows very well in the Greenhouse where the climate is in control condition.
+Direct sunlight affects Dutch Rose productivity.
+The plant required bright light; hence the Dutch Rose grows very well in the Greenhouse where the climate is in the control condition.

-The Roses plant produces flowers faster during long days ( summer ) than in short days ( winter).
-This crop required some shading in the summer season so shade net or painting the polythene from outside polyhouse.
+The Roses plant produces flowers faster during long days ( summer ) than on short days ( winter).
+This crop required some shading in the summer season, so shade net or painting the polythene from outside the polyhouse.

 - The soil pH should be between 5.5 to 7

-Before Dutch rose cultivation, soil sterilization required and For Soil sterilization Hydrogen peroxide (H2O2) with silver is used.
+Before Dutch Rose cultivation, soil sterilization was required, and For Soil sterilization, Hydrogen peroxide (H2O2) with silver is used.

-This method is very easy, economical & efficient method.
+This method is a very easy, economical & efficient method.

 (Do not mix any other chemical with this)

-Apply this solution evenly on beds, there is no need to cover the soil and just leaves the soil, after 4 to 6 hours the crop can be planted (Use one liter of water for one meter/square area )
+Apply this solution evenly on beds; there is no need to cover the soil, and it just leaves the soil; after 4 to 6 hours, the crop can be planted (Use one liter of water for one meter/square area )

 Bed preparation Dutch rose cultivation

-Raised beds to use for Dutch Roses cultivation because these beds provide better drainage & aeration for Dutch rose plant root.
+Raised beds for Dutch Roses cultivation because these beds provide better drainage & aeration for Dutch rose plant roots.

-The dimensions of beds should be as follows:
+The dimensions of the beds should be as follows:

 - Bed height: 45 cm

-- The width of bed at the top: 90 cm
+- The width of the bed at the top: 90 cm

 - The pathway between beds: 45 cm